 |Also called||Elvanse®; Elvanse Adult®|

-Attention deficit hyperactivity disorder (ADHD) is a fairly common condition that mainly affects a child's behaviour.
-Children with ADHD show persistent restlessness, impulsiveness and/or inattention.
-You will be given help to understand your child's emotions and behaviours but where this is insufficient, medicines can be prescribed.
+Attention deficit hyperactivity disorder (ADHD) is a fairly common condition that affects a person's behaviour.
+People with attention deficit hyperactivity disorder show persistent restlessness, impulsiveness and/or inattention.
+You will be given help to understand your emotions and behaviours (or those of your child), but where this is insufficient, medicines can be prescribed.

 Before taking lisdexamfetamine